 - ILRHR 5600 Human Resources Management

 Students who can demonstrate, to the satisfaction of a faculty representative of the appropriate subject area, that they have met the requirements for a required course in the M.I.L.R. program may petition for a waiver of the requirement.
-Petitions for waiver must be endorsed by a department representative (preferably the faculty member offering the course), and approved by the student’s advisor.
-Department representatives should endorse petitions for waiver only if they have determined, by examination or by other appropriate means, that the student’s grasp of the subject matter is equivalent to that which he would obtain in the M.I.L.R. required course.
+Petitions for waiver must be endorsed by the faculty member offering the course, and approved by the student’s advisor.
+Faculty members should endorse petitions for waiver only if they have determined, by examination or by other appropriate means, that the student’s grasp of the subject matter is equivalent to that which he would obtain in the M.I.L.R. required course.
 A waiver does not exempt M.I.L.R. students from completing the total number of credit hours required for the degree, but may permit greater flexibility in the candidate's course selections to fill out the program credit requirements.

-M.I.L.R. students must declare a major concentration no later than the end of the second semester of full time study.
+M.I.L.R. students must declare a concentration no later than the end of the second semester of full time study.
 Students may change concentrations by notifying the ILR Graduate Committee (but must complete all requirements for the degree under the finally selected concentration).
-Students can choose to combine 2 concentrations but must have a committee member representing each concentration on the Special Graduate Committee.
-The five M.I.L.R. concentrations are:
+Students can choose to combine 2 concentrations but must have an advisor representing each concentration.
+The 5 M.I.L.R. concentrations are:

-- Labor Market Policy - The M.I.L.R. policy concentration seeks to prepare students for careers in public policy directed toward labor markets.
+- Labor Market Policy - Seeks to prepare students for careers in public policy directed toward labor markets.
 These careers analyze, develop, and administer public policy, and will often bridge government, private firms, and non-profit organizations.
 The curriculum provides students with skills that will enable them to evaluate government policies, and with knowledge of public and private institutions that is fundamental to the operation of the labor market.
-Students take six M.I.L.R. core courses in addition to six courses that explicitly provide preparation for public policy oriented careers.
-These include two courses in the principles of policy evaluation, two courses in public policy directed toward labor markets, and two general policy courses that are selected by students subject to advisor approval.
+Students take 6 M.I.L.R. core courses in addition to 6 courses that explicitly provide preparation for public policy oriented careers.
+These include two courses in the principles of policy evaluation, two courses in public policy directed toward labor markets, and 2 general policy courses that are selected by students subject to advisor approval.

-- Collective Representation - This collective representation concentration is designed to prepare M.I.L.R. students for careers in corporate industrial relations, trade unions, and governmental industrial relations roles.
+- Collective Representation - Designed to prepare M.I.L.R. students for careers in corporate industrial relations, trade unions, and governmental industrial relations roles.
 The curriculum can meet the needs of students who want to pursue a career in the United States or in an international setting.
 Recent graduates have taken positions as Director of Organizing for an industrial union, Labor Relations Specialist for the Federal Government, Corporate Director of Labor Relations, Field Examiner for the National Labor Relations Board (NLRB), Labor Negotiator for a state Civil Service Association and Researcher for the International Labor Organization (ILO).
 Given the diversity in these career options, the concentration is quite flexible and is intended to meet student needs and interests.
-Like the other M.I.L.R. concentrations this concentration requires that students complete the six core M.I.L.R. courses and an additional six "elective" concentration courses.
+Like the other M.I.L.R. concentrations this concentration requires that students complete the 6 core M.I.L.R. courses and an additional 6 concentration courses.
 There are no set requirements regarding the nature of the elective courses.
-Rather, students should design a course of study that suits their needs with the advice of their advisor.
-Students can choose as an advisor a faculty member in any one of the three core areas in the collective bargaining, labor law, and labor history department.
-Students are also permitted to choose as an advisor a faculty member in one of the other ILR departments.
+Rather, students should design a course of study that suits their needs with the advice and approval of their advisor.

-- Dispute Resolution - This concentration is designed to prepare M.I.L.R. students for careers as neutrals, advocates, or consultants in conflict resolution (mediation, arbitration, and other neutral roles).
+- Dispute Resolution - Designed to prepare M.I.L.R. students for careers as neutrals, advocates, or consultants in conflict resolution.
 The curriculum is designed for students who want to work in the United States for the Federal Mediation and Conciliation Services (FMCS) or the Department of Labor, in international agencies such as the International Labor Organization (ILO), or in other organizations dealing with conflict resolution.
 Given the diversity in these career options, the concentration is quite flexible and is intended to address student needs and interests.

-- International and Comparative Labor - The "International" concentration seeks to provide MILR students the opportunity to increase their understanding of international and comparative industrial relations, human resources and organizations, and labor markets.
-Paticulary, it is expected that students will understand how different IR and HR policies and labor market institutions "work" in different national contexts.
+- International and Comparative Labor - Seeks to provide M.I.L.R. students the opportunity to increase their understanding of international and comparative industrial relations, human resources and organizations, and labor markets.
+Particularly, it is expected that students will understand how different IR and HR policies and labor market institutions "work" in different national contexts.

-Each concentration has a coordinator, and each concentration maintains and publishes its specific list of requirements and required courses.
-The concentrations are independent of the ILR Departments (which are Collective Bargaining, Labor Law, and Labor History; Human Resource Studies; International and Comparative Labor; Labor Economics; Organizational Behavior; and Social Statistics).
+The concentrations are independent of the ILR Departments (Collective Bargaining, Labor Relations, Law, and History; Human Resource Studies; International and Comparative Labor; Economics; Organizational Behavior; and Social Statistics).
 Students who combine 2 concentrations must complete 6 courses in each concentration.
 A maximum of 3 courses which overlap both concentrations can be counted toward both areas with their advisor's approval.